 • Erasure: trans and gender diverse people can face near complete erasure in the provision of facilities, as well as the documentation and language used by many institutions.
 This has been linked to both reduced access to inclusive, affirming, and safe services, as well as poor mental health and suicide outcomes.
-Erasure has, for example, been demonstrated with regard to cisnormativity in perinatal care: among other issues, in the organisation of the physical space by binary gender (e.g., mother's rooms and women's toilets); language of the service (e.g., references exclusively to
+Erasure has, for example, been demonstrated with regard to cisnormativity in perinatal care: among other issues, in the organisation of the physical space by binary gender (e.g., mother's rooms and women's toilets); language of the service (e.g., references exclusively to 'breast feeding'); and exclusion of non-gestational parents.
+This study indicated that

-153 Matthew Rivas-Koehl, Dane Rivas-Koehl, and Sharde Smith, "The temporal intersectional minority stress model: Reimagining minority stress theory," Journal of Family Theory & Review, (2023): 6.
+&lt;sup>153 Matthew Rivas-Koehl, Dane Rivas-Koehl, and Sharde Smith, "The temporal intersectional minority stress model: Reimagining minority stress theory," Journal of Family Theory & Review, (2023): 6.